UCDenver-ccp/Ignorance-Base/README.md

 If you do not want to do it from scratch, a full ignorance-base can be found in Ignorance_Network/ALL_DATA_GRAPHS/0_FULL_IGNORANCE_MULTIGRAPH_03_23_22_ALL_SENTENCES_DICT.pkl.zip (you will need to unzip it).
 There is other supporting information in the file as well.

 Our ignorance-base contains 1,643 articles with 91 having gold standard ignorance annotations (prefix GS) and 1,552 run automatically for ignorance identification.
 All 1,643 articles have automatic classification for the biomedical concepts to ten OBOs from CRAFT.
 The 91 have the OBOs run over them separately from the 1,552.
+Look at the powerpoint for more details on it and the data representation.

 A lot of our work was run on a supercomputer, FIJI, out of boulder to save time, space, and computing resources.
 There are two different environments we used and these can be found in Automated_Data_Corpus/Anaconda_Environments_for_FIJI/.
 Use the general_environment unless you are runnning BioBERT or OpenNMT, then use the other one.
 Many files have matching .sbatch files which are files to run the scripts on FIJI.